enricozappa/bookLog-API/README.md

 BookLog is a simple and minimalist project that allows you to keep track of your book backlog, without any overhead or unnecessary frills.

+> **Note:** This API is hosted on Render.com's free tier.
+The server will sleep after 15 minutes of inactivity, causing the first request after sleep to take up to 50 seconds to respond.
+Subsequent requests will be normal speed.

 ## What about the UI?
 Soon I will develop a UI in React that interacts with this API